 Leaf Peeping in SoCal?
 Head to the Cuyamaca Mountains

 The Cuyamaca Mountains in San Diego County feature some of the best spots to see fall foliage in Southern California.
 The little mountain town of Julian, which had its heyday during the gold rush, is a delightful tourist destination, especially in fall.
 Julian boasts some of the most fiery fall foliage in all of California, and complements it with pick-your-own apple orchards, cider mills and copious opportunities to eat apple pie.

 Nearby Cuyamaca Rancho State Park has hiking trails through landscapes of abundant black oak, with leaves that turn golden yellow in fall.
 Also consider taking a trip to Lake Cuyamaca or Palomar Mountain State Park, also in the mountains and offering beautiful fall scenery.

 The mountain communities (and ski resorts) of Big Bear Lake and Lake Arrowhead both offer a brief fall foliage season before embracing the snows of winter.
-Maples, cottonwoods and black oaks share the forested slopes of the San Bernardino Mountains with evergreens, with peak colors from mid-October into early November.
+Maples, cottonwoods and black oaks share the forested slopes of the San Bernardino Mountains with evergreens.
+Enjoy peak colors from mid-October into early November.